 Psst!
 I have an entire guide on the best things to do in Boothbay Harbor, if you need more ideas 😉

 Once you arrive in Bar Harbor, I recommend getting settled, and exploring the town first.
 Bar Harbor is the town adjacent to the park, and it’s really quaint with fun things to do.
+For shorter visits and first-timers, this is where I recommend you stay because you’re closer to all the top sites in the park.

 Optional Tours: You can do a whale watch or lighthouse boat cruise from downtown Bar Harbor, and with the lighthouse cruise option, you’ll get to see 4 additional lighthouses from the water that you can only see by boat, which are Winter Harbor, Egg Rock, Bear Island and Baker Island.
-Click here to check out the lighthouse cruise from Bar Harbor!
+Click here to check out the lighthouse cruise from Bar Harbor.

 Another option during your time in Bar Harbor is to explore Acadia National Park by e-bike!
 There are tons of carriage roads inside the park that are really scenic, and this is a fun way to get around.
 Click the link below for more information, or to book your e-bikes.

-- Mount Desert Ice Cream is a great spot for unique flavors and delicious ice cream!
+→ Mount Desert Ice Cream is a great spot for unique flavors and delicious ice cream!

-This is your free day to explore Acadia National Park, and be sure to plan your visit to Bass Harbor Lighthouse, which is about 30 minutes from Bar Harbor.
+This is your day to explore Acadia National Park, and be sure to plan your visit to Bass Harbor Lighthouse, which is about 30 minutes from Bar Harbor.
 The lighthouse is part of the park.

 To explore Acadia National Park, you’ll need to purchase a park pass, which you can buy online here.

-- Ocean Path – A very easy walking path that connects Sand Beach and Otter Cliffs, and will provide some of the best, and most famous, landscapes in all of Acadia.
+→ Ocean Path – A very easy walking path that connects Sand Beach and Otter Cliffs, and will provide some of the best, and most famous, landscapes in all of Acadia.
 Very big pay off for minimal effort!

-- Jordan Pond House Lunch – A restaurant located right inside the park, overlooking Jordan Pond, and is famous for their popovers.
+→ Jordan Pond House Lunch – A restaurant located right inside the park, overlooking Jordan Pond, and is famous for their popovers.
 This is a really fun and serene experience.
 Open seasonally, so be sure to check hours before arriving.

-- Cadillac Mountain For Sunrise or Sunset – This is one of the most popular things to do in the park because it’s one of the first places in the U.S. to watch the sun come up.
+→ Cadillac Mountain For Sunrise or Sunset – This is one of the most popular things to do in the park because it’s one of the first places in the U.S. to watch the sun come up.
 Having done both sunrise and sunset here, I love them both, and would say choose based on what you think you’ll enjoy more.
 The sun will rise over the water, and set behind the mountain, so sunrise is a bit more dramatic, but sunset fills the sky with a warm glow as it sets behind you.

 The park does now require reservations to drive to the summit of